AEADataEditor/aeadataeditor.github.io/_projects/project6.md

 ## Additional activities

 Interns are invited to participate in a weekly webinar, highlighting career paths in economics (and where they might lead other than economics), and the role of reproducibility and transparency in those paths.
-See the [webinar schedule from 2024](https://labordynamicsinstitute.github.io/summer-camp-2024/) for some details.
-The 2025 schedule is TBD.
+See the [webinar schedule](https://labordynamicsinstitute.github.io/summer-camp-chats/).

 ## Questions and Answers